Getting Started Guide

 You can also search or post on our support forums

-To utilize the iOS SDK and views into your app, we need to import the Socialize.h header and let the library know your app key and secret.
+To utilize the iOS SDK and views into your app, you need to import the Socialize.h header and let the library know your app key and secret.
 Your application key and secret can be found at http://www.getsocialize.com/apps.
 Click your app and look for the ‘oAuth Keys’ module on the right-hand column.

 Note